jbmorley/google-drive-upload/README.md

 google-drive-upload
 ===================

-Command-line utility for uploading files to Google Drive
+Command-line utility for uploading files to Google Drive.

 Usage
 -----